Slaughter's Mad Dash: Official scoring

-Walker's hit was scored as a double, but could have been scored a single with him advancing to second on Pesky's throw home.
+Walker's hit was scored as a double, although some contend that it could have been scored a single, with Walker advancing to second on the throw home.

 Aftermath

 The run put the Cardinals ahead 4–3 and proved to be the winning run of the decisive seventh game.
-In Boston, "Pesky held the ball" became a catchphrase, although a soft throw from Culberson (playing in place of the strong-armed DiMaggio) may have been more to blame.
+In Boston, "Pesky held the ball" became a catchphrase, although a possible poor throw from Culberson may have been more to blame.
+Slaughter himself later admitted that if DiMaggio had still been in the game, he never would have considered trying to score on the play.
 In St. Louis, a statue depicting Slaughter sliding across home plate at the end of the play stands outside the current ballpark.
 This play was named #10 on the Sporting News list of Baseball's 25 Greatest Moments in 1999.